-Charles aide steps down over allegations he fixed CBE for Saudi tycoon
+Charles aide steps down amid probe into Saudi tycoon honours claims

 Buckingham Palace could not be reached for comment.

-Mr Fawcett began his royal service in 1981 as a footman to the Queen, rising through the ranks to sergeant footman and then Charles‘ assistant valet, setting out his bespoke suits and shirts every morning at Kensington Palace.
+Mr Fawcett began his royal service in 1981 as a footman to the Queen, rising through the ranks to sergeant footman and then Charles’s assistant valet, setting out his bespoke suits and shirts every morning at Kensington Palace.

-He was accused of selling unwanted royal gifts and pocketing a percentage of the proceeds when Charles‘ personal assistant, but was cleared by an internal inquiry of any financial misconduct.
+He was accused of selling unwanted royal gifts and pocketing a percentage of the proceeds when he was Charles’s personal assistant, but was cleared by an internal inquiry of any financial misconduct.

-The inquiry, headed by Charles‘ then private secretary Sir Michael Peat, found Mr Fawcett did “infringe internal rules relating to gifts from suppliers” but could not be severely criticised because the rules were not enforced and he made no secret of such gifts.
+The inquiry, headed by Charles’s then private secretary Sir Michael Peat, found Mr Fawcett did “infringe internal rules relating to gifts from suppliers” but could not be severely criticised because the rules were not enforced and he made no secret of such gifts.

 But the report painted a picture of Mr Fawcett as an alleged bully who accepted valuable gifts from outsiders.